-Skate parks are ensured under Council's Public Liability Insurance policy.
+Skate parks are insured under Council's Public Liability Insurance policy.
 Risk is managed through a detailed inspection of all facilities undertaken biannually by staff.
 Inspections are also undertaken by staff carrying out maintenance in the parks or when a customer request is received.

 Risk Controls - Skate Parks Risk Control to Mitigate Risk Residual Risk There is a risk that non- compliant skate parks are in service leading to injury of users.
 Continue regular inspections for condition rating.
 Ensure funding remains available for maintenance.
-Low There is a risk that the condition of skate parks will change rapidly with abuse leading to failure of the asset or injury to the user.
-Continue to undertake inspections for condition rating.
-Any hazards will be prioritised and undertaken either as Priority Maintenance or listed and undertaken as Programmed Maintenance.
-Undertake urgent works immediately as soon as resources are available.
-Low
+Low There is a risk that the condition of skate parks will change rapidly with abuse leading to failure Continue to undertake inspections for condition rating.
+Any hazards will be prioritised and undertaken either as Priority Low

+of the asset or injury to Maintenance or listed and undertaken

+the user. as Programmed Maintenance.

+Undertake urgent works immediately

+as soon as resources are available.